HanssonMagnus/dexamine/README.md

 ## Usage
 Refer to individual READMEs in `docs/` for detailed usage instructions for each script and parser.

+## Citation
+If you use this package in any research papers or data science reports please cite it.
+The citation details can be found in [CITATION.cff](./CITATION.cff) in this repository.

 ## Contributing
 Contributions to the project are welcome.
 Please refer to `CONTRIBUTING.md` for guidelines.